-Primary Education and Teaching Studies with Foundation Year BA (Hons)
+Primary Education and Teaching Studies BA (Hons) with foundation year

 Study level: Undergraduate